smaurice101/readthedocs/docs/source/viper.rst

    * - ONPREM
      - Set to 1, if running VIPER on-premise, or 0 if using Cloud
    * - VIPERDEBUG
-     - Set to 1, if you want additional screen logging, or 0.<br><br>Set to 2, if you want additional screen **_and_** disk logging.
+     - Set to 1, if you want additional screen logging, or 0.

+       Set to 2, if you want additional screen **_and_** disk logging.
 Logs will be written to

        ./viperlogs/viperlogs.txt.
-This is helpful if you want to see details when building TML solutions.
+This is helpful if you want to see details when

+       building TML solutions.
 However, for production deployments, VIPERDEBUG

        should be set to 1 for optimized performance.
    * - WRITETOVIPERDB
      - Set to 1, if you want to write Egress and Ingress bytes.

        Set to 0 if you do not want to write to viper.db.
-By setting to 0 this will speed up VIPER, but you will not get Egress and Ingress details in AIMS.
+By setting to 0 this

+       will speed up VIPER.
    * - WRITELASTCOMMIT
-     - Set to 1 if you want to record the last offset in the partition for each topic, or 0 if not.
-This is convenient if you do NOT want to RE-PROCESS data that has already been processed.
+     - Set to 1 if you want to record the last offset in the partition

+       for each topic, or 0 if not.
+This is convenient if you do NOT want

+       to RE-PROCESS data that has already been processed.
    * - NOWINDOWOVERLAP
      - Set to 1, if you do NOT want sliding time windows to overlap.
    * - NUMWINDOWSFORDUPLICATECHECK